denizturkk/AirportCheapestPath/README.md

-# AirportCheapestPath
+# Cheapest Flight Finder
 In this project, I have tried to make a flight advisor program to the 3rd party users.
 To do that, This program gets the  data of airport network and data of flights,reading flight.txt and airports.txt files which contain the list of airports and the list of flight information from one airport to another one.
-Every flight information which is stored in the flight.txt file is two directionals but written only 1 time.
+Every flight information which is stored in the flight.txt file is two ways but written only 1 time.

 Example: SAW AYT 7
 it means that there are 2-way flights between these airports.The integer number which comes after the airport's IATA codes represents